Few residents turn out for panel aimed at reducing gun violence across the City-Parish

 "We can be a part of the solution if we go hand-in-hand," Shiloh Pastor Fred Smith said.

-He's a member of Prothetic Voices, a coalition of concerned clergy who organized the forum.
+He's a member of Prophetic Voices, a coalition of concerned clergy who organized the forum.

 "We feel an obligation to begin a dialogue, the discussions to bring about remedies to gun violence," Rev. Smith said.